 We are blessed in Lakefield with a sparkling river, extensive trails, and spacious parks.
 Our market has taken advantage of this inspiring setting and added local products, fun, and service to the natural beauty of our location.

 Since the beginning of the market, we have collaborated with the Lakefield Local Harvest.
 A project of Laurie Collette of Natural Events, proceeds from this locally-sourced and chef-prepared community meal provided the seed money to get the Lakefield Farmers' Market up and running in our first year.
-Other community partners that gave of their time, offered suggestions, shared resources or gave moral support include: Township of Smith-Ennismore-Lakefield, East Kawartha Chamber of Commerce, GPAEDC, The Lakefield Herald, Blue Chair Designs, Grass Roots Design, Lakefield Historical Society, Lakefield Trail Committee, the Lakefield merchants, and a host of individuals too numerous to name, all of whom are much appreciated.
+Other community partners that gave of their time, offered suggestions, shared resources or gave moral support include: Township of Selwyn, East Kawartha Chamber of Commerce, GPAEDC, The Lakefield Herald, Blue Chair Designs, Grass Roots Design, Lakefield Historical Society, Lakefield Trail Committee, the Lakefield merchants, and a host of individuals too numerous to name, all of whom are much appreciated.

 These community efforts have helped to strengthen the communication between all the folks in our neighbourhood.
 Together we are building our community, developing our local economy and contributing to our environmental sustainability.